-CONDITIONS REQUIRED AS PART OF SUBMITTAL OF PUBLIC IMPROVEMENT PLANS plans prepared and wet stamped by a California licensed Civil or Structural Engineer or Architect shall be submitted to the Building Division with the required application fees for review.
+CONDITIONS REQUIRED AS PART OF SUBMITTAL OF PUBLIC IMPROVEMENT PLANS

-COMPLETED COMPLIED BY CONSTRUCTION PLANS.
-Five complete sets of construction

-(B)

-SPECIALTY PLANS.
-The following additional plans/reports shall be required for businesses with special environmental concerns: (B)

-A. Restaurants and food handling facilities shall submit plans to the San Bernardino County Department of Environmental Health Services.
-One set of the approved plans shall be submitted to the Building Division with the required application fees

-- B. Three sets of plans for underground fuel storage tanks shall be submitted to the Building Division with required application fees. - C. Demolition permits shall be obtained from the Building Division prior to demolition of above or below ground structures.
+COMPLETED NOT IN COMPLIANCE COMPLIED BY CONSTRUCTION PLANS.
+Five complete sets of construction plans prepared and wet stamped by a California licensed Civil or Structural Engineer or Architect shall be submitted to the Building Division with the required application fees for review.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY SPECIALTY PLANS.
+The following additional plans/reports shall be required for businesses with special environmental concerns: (B) A. Restaurants and food handling facilities shall submit plans to the San Bernardino County Department of Environmental Health Services.
+One set of the approved plans shall be submitted to the Building Division with the required application fees.
+B. Three sets of plans for underground fuel storage tanks shall be submitted to the Building Division with required application fees.
+C. Demolition permits shall be obtained from the Building Division prior to demolition of above or below ground structures.
 Prior to issuance a certificate that the structure is asbestos free shall be obtained from a licensed environmental engineer.

-FINAL WQMP SUBMITTAL.
+COMPLETED NOT IN COMPLIANCE COMPLIED BY FINAL WQMP SUBMITTAL.
 Submit a final WQMP, prepared using the applicable City of Hesperia WQMP Template, which includes all required or proposed revisions, addresses any comments provided on the draft WQMP, provides final designs for best management practices (BMP's), and includes calculations for BMP sizing.
 The WQMP must include a final